-The flights are cheaper, you could take one of the best train rides in the world with hardly anyone on it, and still see all the best sights in two different cities?
-That’s Norway in March.
+The flights are cheaper, you could take one of the best train rides in the world with hardly anyone on it, and still see all the best sights in two different cities.

 Norway is a great place to visit in summer and winter.
-Summer for hiking the amazing Fjords, and winter for the snow and in the north, the chance to see the Northern Lights.
+Summer for hiking the amazing Fjords, and winter for the snow and, in the north, the chance to see the Northern Lights.

 Visiting Norway in March or April is a bit of an in-between time to go, but I really think that the offseason is one of the best times to travel in Europe.

-There are less other tourists to contend with in March for the main sites, and flights at this time of year can also be cheaper than at others.
+There are fewer other tourists to contend with in March for the main sites, and flights at this time of year can also be cheaper than at others.

-When visited Norway and I travelled to both Oslo and Bergen within a 4 day weekend, so here are my tips on what to see in Norway in March and how to get around.
+I’ve travelled to both Oslo and Bergen within a 4 day weekend, so here are my tips on what to see in Norway in March and how to get around.

-Top Things to do in Oslo
+Top Things to do in Oslo in March

 Oslo likes to sleep in.
-Like many other European countries I’ve been to a lot of places don’t open until around 10 am, so when I headed out on my first morning I was greeted by mostly empty streets.
+Like many other European countries I’ve been to, a lot of places don’t open until around 10 am, so when I headed out on my first morning, I was greeted by mostly empty streets.

 I also discovered my favourite food of the weekend, cinnamon scrolls!
-I’ve lived in the US and I know a good cinnamon bun when I have one, but these were something else!
+I’ve lived in the US, and I know a good cinnamon bun when I have one, but these were something else!

 Of course, you’ll want to sustain yourself on more eventually, but I lived on those cinnamon buns for breakfast and snacks.

 Bygdøy or Museum Island

-Well, technically, it’s not an island since there is a bus, but the ferry is a great and easy way to get to “museum island” from central Oslo, and have the fun of being on Oslo Fjord at the same time!
+Well, technically, it’s not an island since there is a bus, but the ferry is a great and easy way to get to “museum island” from central Oslo and have fun being on Oslo Fjord at the same time!

-We went over in the morning to see the Viking Museum and the Open Air Museum, and took a walk around to see how locals live in the area.
+We went over in the morning to see the Viking Museum and the Open Air Museum and took a walk around to see how locals live in the area.

-Visiting Oslo in March meant that there was quite a bit of snow around and much of the harbour was frozen, which was awesome to see.
+Visiting Oslo in March meant that there was quite a bit of snow around, and much of the harbour was frozen, which was awesome to see.

 It is true in some instances, but there have also been discoveries of fully intact ships buried with the remains of people and a wealth of goods inside.

-The consensus seems to be that a ship was a person’s way to the afterlife, although no one knows quite why some people were buried in this way, and not others.
+The consensus seems to be that a ship was a person’s way to the afterlife, although no one knows quite why some people were buried in this way and not others.

 Two women were buried with the ship and a number of animals.
-Although the area had been ransacked at some point before it’s rediscovery, there was a lot to be recovered from the Norwegian site.
+Although the area had been ransacked at some point before its rediscovery, there was a lot to be recovered from the Norwegian site.

 Learning more about the Vikings, seeing these ancient and mostly intact Viking ships and imagining when the sea was full of them was one of my highlights of Norway.